GoldPiggyMC/FlatWorld/README.md

-# Fabric Example Mod
+# FlatDimension

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+Add a flat dimension

+# Go to the flat world
+- Build the Nether portal but use stone instead of obsidian.
+- Use an iron ingot to activate it
+- Enjoy